-A tour as flight commander at Toplciffe introduced me to some interesting Mess games (helped by copious supplies of dry sherry).
+A tour as flight commander at Topcliffe introduced me to some interesting Mess games (helped by copious supplies of dry sherry).
 Examples I recall are how many people can we get standing on the mantlepiece and last one under the dining room carpet buys a round of drinks.
-One late evening following a successful dining in night, and before the breathyliser became law, a few of us (including Bill Kelley - Haltonian Editor) felt peckish and drove to a well known greasy spoon near Newark.
+One late evening following a successful dining in night, and before the breathalyser became law, a few of us (including Bill Kelley - Haltonian Editor) felt peckish and drove to a well-known greasy spoon near Newark.
 A few truck drivers appeared bemused when waiters in bow tie, waistcoat and medals gave a new meaning to roadside service!

 Last Posting: Boscombe Down as Flight Engineer/Flight Test Observer.